-Transcript of Prime Minister Lee Hsien Loong's and Prime Minister Najib Razak's Remarks at the Joint Press Conference for the 6th Singapore-Malaysia Leaders' Retreat on 5 May 2015
+PM Lee Hsien Loong and Malaysian PM Najib Razak held a Joint Press Conference at the 6th Singapore-Malaysia Leaders' Retreat on 5 May 2015.

 PM Lee: Good afternoon Prime Minister Najib, ladies and gentlemen and ladies and gentlemen from the media.